Hayatullah Khan (journalist): Death

-His dead body was discovered in June 2006, six months after he had been kidnapped by five unidentified gunmen on 5 December 2005, which his brother Haseenullah had witnessed.
+On 5 December 2005, Khan was kidnapped by five unidentified gunmen.
+His brother, Haseenullah, witnessed the kidnapping.
+His body was discovered in June 2006.

-According to Daily Times, one of the mysteries surrounding his death was that his kidnappers had kept him alive for all the months his whereabouts were unknown.
+According to The Daily Times, one of the mysteries surrounding his death was that his kidnappers had kept him alive for the six months his whereabouts were unknown.

-Just days before his kidnapping, the Pakistani authorities had said an al-Qaeda commander they named as Abu Hamza Rabia had been killed with four others in a blast at an alleged militant hideout in North Waziristan.
-The official version was that bomb-making materials had exploded by accident, but locals said the men were killed by a missile fired from an unmanned US drone.
-However, Khan took photographs of what appeared to be pieces of a US Hellfire missile at the scene.
+Just days before his kidnapping, the Pakistani authorities had said that an al-Qaeda commander, Abu Hamza Rabia, had been killed with four others in a blast at an alleged militant hideout in North Waziristan.
+The official version of events was that bomb-making materials had exploded by accident, but locals said the men were killed by a missile fired from an unmanned US drone.
+Khan took photographs of what appeared to be pieces of an American Hellfire missile at the scene.
 The pictures provoked angry protests in Pakistan at the infringement of Pakistani territory by US forces.
-While both the authorities and local militant groups denied any involvement in his killing, allegations persisted that Pakistan intelligence agencies were involved.
+While both the authorities and local militant groups denied any involvement in Khan's killing, allegations persisted that Pakistan's intelligence agencies were involved.

-On 17 November 2007, Hayatullah's widow was murdered by a bomb that was detonated outside her home.
-Preliminary evidence indicates she was the target of the attack.
+On 17 November 2007, Hayatullah's widow was murdered in a bomb explosion outside her home.
+Preliminary evidence indicated that she was the target of the attack.

 According to Daily Times, she had stated in an interview that her husband had warned her "something" might happen to him, and had named individuals who would know why he had been killed.

 Her death left their five young children orphaned.

-Investigative journalist Umar Cheema, writing for the Committee to Protect Journalists, observed that while a judicial inquiry was conducted, it was never made public, and no police investigation ever took place.
+Investigative journalist Umar Cheema, writing for the Committee to Protect Journalists, observed that while a judicial inquiry was conducted, its findings were never made public, and no police investigation ever took place.